 'He is a changed boy to the one who started with you last year and we're very grateful to you for that and for helping us to understand him better.'

-'The sessions have, in our opinion, not just helped J but the family at large.'
+'We have seen so much benefit from the sessions which have, in our opinion, not just helped J but the family as a whole.'

 ‘Counselling has definitely made a noticeable difference to our daughter.
-We are grateful for the work you have one with her as it seems to have really helped her.’
+We are grateful for the work you have done with her as it seems to have really helped her.’

 ‘Your support and work with our son has helped him to explore some of his own feelings, to separate a little bit what belongs to him and what belong to us and to voice it.
 That is huge on its own.’